Warning to Pro Se Debtors About Difficulties You May Encounter When You File a Bankruptcy Case

 - You must fill out the required Official Forms fully and truthfully, and sign them under penalty of perjury.
 You must use the most recent version of the Official Forms.
 We emphasize that one of these Official Forms you must fill out and file is especially complicated:

-- If you file under chapter 7 of the Bankruptcy Code, you will have to file a complicated Statement of Current Monthly Income and Means Test Calculation (Chapter 7) (Form B22A) addressing the means test under 11 U.S.C. § 707(b)(2).
+- If you file under chapter 7 of the Bankruptcy Code, you will have to file a complicated Chapter 7 Statement of Your Current Monthly Income (Form B22A-1) addressing the means test under 11 U.S.C. § 707(b)(2).
 If a presumption of abuse arises under the means test, then under 11 U.S.C. § 707(b)(1) your case might be dismissed as an abuse of the provisions of chapter 7 (unless you were to convert the case to another chapter)

-- If you file under chapter 13 of the Bankruptcy Code, you will have to file a similarly complicated Statement of Current Monthly Income and Calculation of Commitment Period and Disposable Income (Chapter 13) (Form B22C).
+- If you file under chapter 13 of the Bankruptcy Code, you will have to file a similarly complicated Chapter 13 Statement of Your Current Monthly Income and Calculation of Commitment Period (Form B22C-1).

 - In addition to the papers you must submit on Official Forms, you are required to file copies of certain payment advices and the record of certain educational IRAs.
 See 11 U.S.C. § 521(a)(1)(B)(iv) and § 521(c).
 Be sure to redact (blacken out) account numbers and Social Security Numbers.
 Protecting Privacy (Personal Data Identifiers)